Skip to main content

 Market Intelligence6 min read

-DFW Roofing Permit Tracker: February 2026 Report
+DFW Roofing Filing Tracker: February 2026 Report

 Conveyra Research

-January 2026: Permit Activity by County
+January 2026: Roofing Activity by County

 What Drove the January Spike?